UsabilityEngineering/ux-portfolio-NissaLieu/README.md

-# UX Portfolio
+# Nissa's UX Portfolio

-About me...
+__About me__

+Hiya!
+My name is Nissa Lieu and majoring in Computer Science.
+I'm hoping to graduate in Spring 2024. 🤞

 ## UX Team Project